Quotient Cohomology for Tiling Spaces: Topological and tiling examples

 \subsection{One-dimensional tiling examples}

 \begin{example}[Period Doubling over the 2-Solenoid] The period doubling substitution is $1 \to 21$, $2 \to 11$.
+(By this we mean that there are two prototiles, each of the same length, one labeled 1 and the other 2.
+The substitution inflates each prototile by a factor of two, tiling the inflated 1 with a 2 and a 1, and the inflated 2 by two 1's.)
 Since this is a substitution of constant length 2, there is a natural map from the period doubing tiling space $\Omega_{PD}$ to the dyadic solenoid $S_2$. $\Omega_{PD}$ can be written as the inverse limit via substitution of the approximant $\Gamma_{PD}$ shown in Figure \ref{fig2}, where the long edges 1 and 2 represent tile types and the short edges represent possible transitions \cite{BD}. $\Gamma_{PD}$ is homotopically a figure 8, and maps to a circle by identifying the two long edges and identifying the three short edges.
 This projection of $\Gamma_{PD}$ to the circle intertwines the substitution on $\Gamma_{PD}$ and the doubling map on $S^1$, and has quotient cohomology $H^1_Q(\Gamma_{PD}, S^1)=\Z$ (and $H^0_Q=0$).
 The dyadic solenoid $S_2$ is the inverse limit of a circle under doubling, and $H^k_Q(\Omega_{PD},S_2)$ is the direct limit of $H^k_Q(\Gamma_{PD},S^1)$ under substitution.
 Substitution acts on $H^1_Q(\Gamma_{PD}, S^1)$ by multiplication by $-1$, so $H^1_Q(\Omega_{PD}, S_2) = \dir H^1_Q(\Gamma_{PD},S^1)=\Z$. \end{example}

 \begin{example} The Thue-Morse substitution tiling of the real line is well known to be the double cover of the period-doubling tiling.
 Here we explore the quotient cohomology of the pair.

 The Thue-Morse substitution is $A \to AB$, $B \to BA$.
 We can rewrite this in terms of collared tiles, distinguishing between $A$ tiles that are followed by $B$ tiles (call these $A_1$) and $A$ tiles that are followed by $A$ tiles (call these $A_2$).
 Likewise, $B$ tiles that are followed by $A$ tiles are called $B_1$ and $B$ tiles that are followed by $B$ tiles are $B_2$.
 In terms of these collared tiles, the substitution is: